Pre-Ballet Program

 Ballet Program

-Students that are considering taking Ballet 3, Ballet 4, or Ballet 5 must take a minimum of two ballet classes a week.
+Students in Ballet Levels 3, 4, and 5 must take a minimum of two ballet classes a week.

 - Ballet 3: Ages 8-11